LeonardWilleke/thesis-code/cases/oscillator/README.md

 This tutorial is only available in Python.
 You need to have preCICE and the [Python bindings](https://www.precice.org/installation-bindings-python.html) installed on your system.
 Additionally, there is an experimental implementation with FMU models that also uses Python scripts.

 - *Python*: An example solver implemented in Python.
 This solver also depends on the Python library `numpy`, which you can get from your system package manager or with `pip3 install --user <package>`.
-- *FMU*: An experimental solver using FMU models for computation.
-This solver depends on the Python libraries `numpy` and `FMPy` which you can install with conda or pip, for example `pip install fmpy`.
+- *FMI*: An example solver using FMU models for computation.
+This solver depends on the Python libraries `numpy` and `FMPy` which you can install with conda or pip, for example `pip3 install fmpy`.
 You also need the compiled FMU models `MassLeft.fmu` and `MassRight.fmu`.
-The [models](../../FMUs) are provided for Linux but need to be recompiled from the [Modelica files](../../FMUs/OpenModelica) for other systems.
+The [models](fmi/models) are ready-to-use for Linux but need to be recompiled from the provided Modelica files for other systems.

 ## Running the Simulation